 Recent analysis of WHI actually shows that the risk of heart disease may be related more to the advanced age of the participants as opposed to the HT.
-The study also found that HT given to younger women, at the onset of menopause, appeared to decrease the risk of heart disease.
+The study also found that HT given to younger women, at the onset of menopause, appeared to lower the risk of heart disease.
 More specifically:

 Currently, it is not recommended to use hormone therapy solely for the purpose of preventing heart disease.
 However these studies give us reassurance that when women just newly approaching menopause need HT for a short time, it is safe to do so in terms of long term heart disease risk.

 Diagnosis of breast cancer increases when combination EPT is used beyond 3-5 years.
 This means that out of 10,000 women who use estrogen progestin therapy for more than 5 years, there will be 8 additional breast cancers diagnosed.
 In contrast, the WHI study showed women who use estrogen alone had no increase in risk of breast cancer even after 11 years of use.
 In fact, fewer breast cancers were seen in the group taking estrogen alone, though this was not statistically significant.
 When a woman comes off of hormone therapy, any potential increase in her risk of breast cancer quickly goes back to her baseline norm.
 This is why hormone therapy can be a safe option when women in their 50s (who are generally at lower risk for breast cancer compared to older women).

 Does starting HT closer to the time of menopause make it safer?